bowen-upenn/scene_graph_commonsense/README.md

 A presentation slide can be accessed [here](https://docs.google.com/presentation/d/14MvudT8IP5zATr3GYfPXrDRyDENsBl-xV6E17Ffhr7s/edit?usp=sharing).
 The work is developed from the preliminary work [Hierarchical Relationships: A New Perspective to Enhance Scene Graph Generation](https://arxiv.org/abs/2303.06842) accepted at NeurIPS 2023 New Frontiers in Graph Learning Workshop ([GLFrontiers](https://glfrontiers.github.io/)) and NeurIPS 2023 [Queer in AI](https://www.queerinai.com/neurips-2023), which shares the same GitHub repository.

-Abstract: This work presents an enhanced approach to generating scene graphs by incorporating a relationship hierarchy and commonsense knowledge.
-Specifically, we propose a Bayesian classification head that exploits an informative hierarchical structure.
-It jointly predicts the super-category or type of relationship between the two objects, along with the detailed relationship under each super-category.
-We design a commonsense validation pipeline that uses a large language model to critique the results from the scene graph prediction system and then use that feedback to enhance the model performance.
-The system requires no external large language model assistance at test time, making it more convenient for practical applications.
-Experiments on the Visual Genome and the OpenImage V6 datasets demonstrate that harnessing hierarchical relationships enhances the model performance by a large margin.
-The proposed Bayesian head can also be incorporated as a portable module in existing scene graph generation algorithms to improve their results.
-In addition, the commonsense validation enables the model to generate an extensive set of reasonable predictions beyond dataset annotations.

-To summarize our contributions:
+This work considers the scene graph generation problem, which represents each image as a graph, where each object instance is a node and each relation between a pair of nodes is a directed edge.
+Our main contributions are:
-1. We observe that a scene graph model can achieve superior performance by leveraging relationship hierarchies and, therefore, propose a Bayesian classification head to replace flat classification. to jointly predict relationship super-category probabilities and detailed relationships within each super-category.
+1. We observe that a scene graph model can achieve superior performance by leveraging relationship hierarchies.
+Therefore, we propose a Bayesian classification head to replace flat classification, which jointly predicts relationship super-category probabilities and detailed relationships within each super-category.
-2. Dataset annotations like those in Visual Genome are highly sparse and biased, but we can generate extensive predictions beyond the sparse annotations, with strong zero-shot performance and generalization abilities.
+2. Dataset annotations in scene graph generation are highly sparse and biased, but we can generate extensive predictions beyond the sparse annotations, with strong zero-shot performance and generalization abilities.
-3. We design a commonsense validation pipeline that bakes commonsense knowledge from large language models into our model during training.
-This eliminates the necessity to access any large language models at testing time, making the algorithm more efficient for practical use.
+3. We design a commonsense validation pipeline that bakes commonsense knowledge from ***large language models*** into our model during training without the need to access any LLMs at test time, making the algorithm more efficient to deploy in practice.
-4. We show that these techniques can also be used as plug-and-play modules to continue pushing other SOTA works to new SOTA levels of performance.
+4. ***Our proposed methods can be used as plug-and-play modules into many other existing works, continuing to push these SOTA works to new SOTA levels of performance.***

 ## Repository Structure